Chavismo

-Chavismo (/es/), also known in English as Chavism or Chavezism, is a left-wing populist political ideology based on the ideas, programs, and government style associated with Hugo Chávez.
-It combines elements of democratic socialism, socialist patriotism, Bolivarianism, and Latin American integration.
+Chavismo (/es/), also known in English as Chavism or Chavezism, is a left-wing populist political ideology based on the ideas, programs, and government style associated with Hugo Chávez and later Nicolás Maduro.
+It combines elements of socialist patriotism, state nationalism, Bolivarianism, and Latin American integration.
 People who supported Hugo Chávez and Chavismo are known as Chavistas.
+The movement split into the Madurismo and anti-Madurismo factions in the 2010s.

 Policies

 Several political parties in Venezuela support Chavismo.
 The main party, founded by Chávez, is the United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela), usually referred to by the four letters PSUV).
 Other parties and movements supporting Chavismo include Fatherland for All (Spanish: Patria Para Todos or PPT) and Tupamaros.

 Broadly, Chavismo policies include nationalization, social welfare programs and opposition to neoliberalism (particularly the policies of the International Monetary Fund and the World Bank).
 According to Chávez, Venezuelan socialism accepts private property, but seeks to promote social ownership as well.
+Ideologically, Chavismo stands in explicit opposition to right-wing politics and frequently labels its political opponents (including centre-left figures) as "fascists" or representatives of right-wing oligarchy.